wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Who Can Obtain Divorce Records in Wyoming?

-Wyoming divorce decrees and certificates are confidential documents to members of the public, but both are available for the parties involved in the divorce, including their immediate family, lawyers and the presiding judge.
-Members of the public can access partial, uncertified records, but cannot access any divorce decrees or divorce certificates.
+Wyoming divorce decrees and certificates are confidential documents to members of the public.
+Still, both are available for the parties involved in the divorce, including their immediate family, lawyers, and the presiding judge.
+Members of the public may access partial, uncertified records, but cannot access divorce decrees or divorce certificates.

 Are Wyoming Divorce Records Available Online?

-Divorce records in Wyoming may be available online through third-party websites, although the cost and accuracy of the information cannot be guaranteed as these sites are not government-sponsored.
-It may also be possible, depending on the district court where the divorce was finalized, to request these records through email.
+Divorce records in Wyoming may be available online through third-party websites.
+However, the cost and accuracy of the information cannot be guaranteed, as these sites are not government-sponsored.
+Depending on the district court where the divorce was finalized, requesting these records through email may also be possible.

 How Do I Seal My Divorce Records in Wyoming?

-Most details held within Wyoming divorce records are sealed, but some are left public.
-In order to seal the information that may be left public, the divorced parties must both file separate petitions to seal these records.
-These petitions must include justification for the removal of the record from public viewing.
-Ultimately, it is left up to the judge to decide whether or not seal a divorce record.
+Most details in Wyoming divorce records are sealed, but some are left public.
+To seal the information that may be made public, the divorced parties must file separate petitions to seal these records.
+These petitions must include justification for removing the record from public viewing.
+Ultimately, it is left up to the judge to decide whether or not to seal a divorce record.

 disclaimer